 Yesterday was a big day for out and proud gay (and lesbian) people in Johannesburg, being the 14th Annual Pride Parade and Mardi Gras.
 I didn't go.
-Instead, I drove Nick to a company where he did a whole bunch of psychometric tests as part of a graduate recruitment programme.
+Instead, I drove my beloved to a company where he did a whole bunch of psychometric tests as part of a graduate recruitment programme.
 He's looking for a job, you see.
-Anyway, I bought a book and a Steer’s cheese burger, and waited the three hours or so until he was done, and it was worth every second.
+Anyway, I bought a book and a cheese burger and waited the three hours or so until he was done, and it was worth every second.

-This embittered queen needs to move out of his house which he has been living in with his ex for the last year.
+This embittered queen (see below about weddings) needs to move out of his house which he has been living in with his ex for the last year.
 No, he's not coping well.
 If you know of any place I can move to in the next two weeks, I'd be most grateful.
 Rosebank, Illovo, Hyde Park, or Parkhurst are all possibilities at the moment.

 I just returned to my house (no, it hasn't been sold yet!) from a really wonderful day at a Holiday Inn with my better half.
 Yes, we really went to a hotel to spend some quality time together.
 Yes it was worth it.
 Yes, I'd do it again.
 Yes I know we need to move into our own place.